nyantec/clockodo.py/README.md

     --billable true
 ```

 You can use names for customers, projects and services -- an exact match will be used.

-Alternatively, you can use IDs that are shown when listing customers, projects or services.
+Alternatively, use `--XXX-id` forms with IDs that are shown when listing customers, projects or services.

 #### Edit currently running clock
 ```console